France's E-Invoicing Mandate September 2026

 Here's What You Need to Know

 The days of emailing a PDF invoice to French business partners are numbered.
-We break down the mandate, the five-corner model, and how to get compliant before the deadline.
+We break down the mandate, the Y-model, and how to get compliant before the deadline.

 If your business handles invoicing with French companies, September 1, 2026 is a date you need to circle in red.
 France's landmark e-invoicing mandate officially takes effect, and it's far more comprehensive than simply switching from PDFs to digital files.
 It's a full-scale shift in how tax data is captured, transmitted, and reported — and the window to prepare is closing fast.